 About Japan House London

-Japan House London is a cultural destination offering visitors the opportunity to experience of the best and latest from Japan.
+Japan House London is a cultural destination offering visitors the opportunity to experience the best and latest from Japan.
 Located on London’s Kensington High Street, the experience is an authentic encounter with Japan, engaging and surprising even the most knowledgeable guests.
 Presenting the very best of Japanese art, design, gastronomy, innovation, and technology, it deepens the visitor’s appreciation of all that Japan has to offer.
 Part of a global initiative led by the Japanese Ministry of Foreign Affairs, there are two other Japan Houses, one in Los Angeles and the other in São Paulo.

 Japan House London has received Visit Britain’s ‘We’re Good to Go’ Standard, to reassure guests that they can visit Japan House London safely (once current restrictions have been lifted).